lynnlangit/aws-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9a_Use_Nextflow_for_Pipelines.md

 ### What is this
  Nextflow is a reactive workflow framework & DSL for writing data-intensive computational pipelines.
 Run jobs on a single GCE Virtual Machine or a cluster of VMs.
 You can use GCE + Pipelines API (PAPI) using docker images on VMs as well.
- - Nextflow can run on GCP or many other providers
+ - Nextflow can run on AWS or many other providers
- - Nextflow can run on GCP in two ways:
+ - Nextflow can run on AWS in two ways:
    - Run jobs on Compute Engine VMs (can run bioinformatics tools from Docker)
    - Run jobs on Compute Engine VMS using the **& Life Sciences (Genomics Pipelines) API**